SanShiv1312/Notes-Manoj/MariaDB/README.md

 ```

 #### CHECK
-`CHECK` is a keyword to allow only the specified data for a particular table
+`CHECK` is a keyword to allow only the specified data for a particular column
 ```sql
 MariaDB [dbms_sample]> CREATE TABLE batch24 (registerNumber int, age int(2) CHECK (age = 19));
 Query OK, 0 rows affected (0.315 sec)